 $151,672,318

-Written and directed by acclaimed filmmaker Woody Allen, 'Midnight in Paris' boasts an impressive ensemble cast including Kathy Bates, Adrien Brody, Carla Bruni, Marion Cotillard, Rachel McAdams, Michael Sheen, Owen Wilson, and Tom Hiddleston.
+Directed and written by the legendary Woody Allen, 'Midnight in Paris' features a stellar cast including Kathy Bates, Adrien Brody, Carla Bruni, Marion Cotillard, Rachel McAdams, Michael Sheen, Owen Wilson, and Tom Hiddleston.

 ComedySci-Fi